Branislava98/TensorRT/README.md

 This project focuses on real-time disaster management using UAV-assisted edge computing.
 It leverages an optimized Swin Transformer for aerial image classification, integrating advanced preprocessing and quantization techniques to ensure efficient deployment on resource-constrained devices.
 Moreover, to tackle the relevance of the optimized model in real-world scenarios, we introduce a novel database of disaster cases taken by UAVs and individuals on sight.
 The dataset can be found here:

 The following guidelines will help you install TensorRT on your device.
-If you would like a quick test, you can just run our Google Colab Notebook.
+If you would like a quick test, you can just run our [Google Colab Notebook]() (do not forget to update paths for images and models).

 ## Requirements
 - Python 3.10.12